Guacamoley/Desktop-File-Organizer-Python/README.md

 ## Usage

-1. Clone this repository or download the script (`organize_desktop.py`).
+1. Clone this repository or download the script `organize_desktop.py`.
 2. Open a terminal and navigate to the directory where the script is located.
-3. Update the 'desktop_path' to whatever path you want to organize.
+3. Update the `desktop_path` to whatever path you want to organize.

     ```bash
     desktop_path = os.path.expanduser("F:\PC Files\Desktop")